timoklimmer/neanno/README.txt

 Run
     python neanno.py -h

-from the commandline or check neanno.py to see how the annotate_entities() function can be used.
+from the commandline to get more details.

 Feel free to use but don't blame me if things go wrong.